Horst Wessel: Post-war

 After World War II, Wessel's memorial was vandalized and his remains and the remains of his brother Werner were exhumed and destroyed (the remains of Wessel's father, Ludwig, were left interred).
 Such activity became common for buried Nazis in East Germany.
 Much of the memorial grave marker was cut off, removing the metal above, and the names of Wessel and his brother Werner.
 Afterwards, the gravesite was long marked only by the remaining part of the grave marker, which had been partly recarved and was in use as the headstone of Wessel's father, Ludwig, albeit with the surname "Wessel" removed.

 In 2000, a group of anti-fascists claimed to have opened up the grave and thrown his skull into the nearby Spree river.
 Berlin police later said that the grave had not been disturbed and that no remains had been removed.
 Later in 2011, a group of anti-Nazi activists attacked Wessel's grave and sprayed the words Keine Ruhe für Nazis! ("No Rest for Nazis!") on the remains of the grave marker.

-In August 2013, the grave marker was removed and the grave of Wessel's father was leveled as well, as the church wished to stop the site from being a rally point for Neo-Nazis.
+In August 2013, the grave marker was removed and the grave of Wessel's father was leveled as well, as the church wished to stop the site from being a rallying point for Neo-Nazis.
 Since 1989, two petitions have been filed asking that Wessel's gravestone be rebuilt and restored to the St. Nicholas Cemetery.
 Both were denied.

 In the modern era, some Neo-Nazi groups have attempted to revive Wessel's name as a symbol.
 The Young National Democrats (JN), which is the youth wing of the National Democratic Party of Germany (NPD), has previously used his name to attempt to inspire their members.